 What is periorbital cellulitis?

-Periorbital cellulitis is an infection in and under the skin around the eye.
-It is caused by bacteria.
-Periorbital cellulitis is most common in children younger than 6 years old.
+Periorbital cellulitis is inflammation and infection of one or both eyelids caused by bacteria.
+Periorbital cellulitis is most common in children younger than 5 years old.

 What increases my child's risk for periorbital cellulitis?